MIDI beat clock: Messages

 MIDI also specifies a System Common message called Song Position Pointer (SPP).
-SPP can be used in conjunction with the above realtime messages for complete sync.
-This message consists of 3 bytes; a status byte (decimal 242, hex 0xF2), followed by two 7-bit data bytes (least significant byte first) forming a 14-bit value which specifies the number of "MIDI beats" (1 MIDI beat = a 16th note = 6 clock pulses) since the start of the song.
+SPP can be used in conjunction with the above real-time messages for complete transport control.
+This message consists of 3 bytes; a status byte (decimal 242, hex 0xF2), followed by two 7-bit data bytes (least significant byte first) forming a 14-bit value that specifies the number of MIDI beats (1 MIDI beat = a 16th note = 6 clock pulses) since the start of the song.
 This message only needs to be sent once if a jump to a different position in the song is needed.
-Thereafter only realtime clock messages need to be sent to advance the song position one tick at a time.
+Thereafter, only real-time clock messages need to be sent to advance the song position one clock tick at a time.

+Pulses per quarter note

+Pulses per quarter note (PPQN), also known as pulses per quarter (PPQ), and ticks per quarter note (TPQN), is the smallest unit of time used for sequencing note and automation events.